alan-turing-institute/TuringDataStories/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-20-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-Our stories are published online via fastpages, you can check them out [here](https://alan-turing-institute.github.io/TuringDataStories-fastpages/).
+Our stories are published online using Quarto and GitHub Pages: you can check them out [here](https://alan-turing-institute.github.io/TuringDataStories/).
 Looking for how to get involved?
 [Click here.](https://github.com/alan-turing-institute/TuringDataStories#contributing)

 ### Our vision